uob-mu3e/test_stand_frontend/README.md

 - preliminary User Manual: https://www.overleaf.com/read/ctkmgfsjqchy (Read only link, no login required)
 - Edit User Manual here: https://www.overleaf.com/8596488843pnpknzfsvkfg (login with google account)

-## Current "fixes" with MIDAS tag ced039e
+## Current "fixes" with MIDAS tag ced039e and cuda 10

 - cmake include funtion in examples/experiment/CMakeLists.txt:99 -> comment out
 - in progs/msysmon.cxx not all cases are in all cuda / nvidia versions -> comment out
+- do cmake .. -DCUDA_HOST_COMPILER='/usr/bin/gcc-7' to link a different compiler to nvcc

 ## Structure